 Moderation is key

-You should be mindful of how many Goji berries you give to your dog.
-Given that they are a delicious snack, some dog will want more.
-And you may be tempted to give him more Goji berries than is recommended.
+You should be mindful of how many Goji Berries you give to your dog.
+Given that they are a delicious snack, some dogs will want more.
+And you may be tempted to give him more Goji Berries than is recommended.

 - Blend the above fruits